Looking for an authentic Singapore noodles recipe?

-It is the term given by people in foreign countries the way the locals prepare the rice vermicelli in Singapore.
-It is futile looking for Singapore noodles in Singapore, but available in Chinese restaurants, especially Cantonese restaurants in other countries.
+It is the term people in foreign countries give the way the locals prepare the rice vermicelli in Singapore.
+So it is futile to look for Singapore noodles in Singapore, but available in Chinese restaurants, especially Cantonese restaurants in other countries.

-So Singaporeans will be pretty bewildered to see that there is one stir-fried bearing their country’s moniker when they visit places like US, Hong Kong, Australia Canada, and the UK.
+So Singaporeans will be pretty bewildered to see one stir-fried bearing their country’s moniker when they visit places like the United States, Hong Kong, Australia, Canada, and the UK.
 It is one of the common items on the menu of the Hong Kong cha chaan tengs.

 Rice vermicelli is called bee hoon, mee hoon, thin rice noodles, mei fun, or mai fun by the locals, which is the pronunciation of the two Chinese words of the same meaning, 米粉, in different dialects.
-It is a street food that you can find in every nooks and cranny of the city.
+It is a street food you can find in every nook and cranny of the city.
 This type of noodles should be available in most Asian grocery stores.
 So it can also refer to as Singapore mei fun.

-Singapore is famous for food.
-According to the MICHELIN Guide Singapore, there are a total of 38 starred restaurants in a small island city-state which is only 739.1 km square.
+Singapore is famous for its food.
+According to the MICHELIN Guide Singapore, there are 38 starred restaurants in a small island city-state, which is only 739.1 km square.

-But rice vermicelli is a street food, right at the opposite end of the spectrum.
-Isn’t it worth for us to try?
+But rice vermicelli is street food at the opposite end of the spectrum.
+So isn’t it worth it for us to try?

 If you are squeamish about street food, you may be surprised that Liao Fan Chicken Rice Noodle Shop by Hawker Chan has received one star, according to the MICHELIN Guide 2017.

-So let’s dive in and take a look at the famous Singapore noodles that is world famous.
+So, let’s dive in and look at the famous Singapore noodles that are world-famous.

 1. How is the vermicelli prepared in Singapore and other countries

 Singapore noodles 星洲炒米 is the name given to any stir-fried noodles prepared by following the method used by the hawkers in Singapore.
-Nevertheless, different hawkers use seasonings and ingredients that appeal to them, and therefore there is no one standard method to cook it.
+Nevertheless, different hawkers use seasonings and ingredients that appeal to them; therefore, there is no one standard cooking method.